dtb/dtb.github.com/_posts/2011-06-22-drawing-simple-particle-systems-with-html5-canvas-tag.markdown

 # Drawing Simple Particle Systems with HTML5's Canvas Tag

-Inspired by [this awesome series of articles][insp] on BIT-101 (Keith Peters' blog, which I found via a tweet from Paul irish) intended to introduce Flash developers to `<canvas>`, I finally decided to get down to learning some canvas tag for myself.
+Inspired by [this awesome series of articles][insp] on BIT-101 (Keith Peters' blog, which I found via a tweet from Paul Irish) intended to introduce Flash developers to `<canvas>`, I finally decided to get down to learning some canvas tag for myself.
 Here's a few things I made.

 ## Basics: a vibrating particle system

 To start off, I wanted to just get a handle on drawing and animating the particles using the 2D canvas API.
 First, I made an array of points with a randomized x and y position.
-Then, using `setInterval`, I made timer that every 20 milliseconds moved those particles a random amount, and then redrew them.
+Then, using `setInterval`, I made a timer that every 20 milliseconds moves those particles a random amount, and then redraws them.

 <div class="canvasgroup">
 	<div class="canvascontainer">